tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 **If i wanted a pure representation, I would probably have used a lossless original version**

-### The Movies
-The movies I chose were Coco, Mad Max: Fury Road, Despicable Me, Shrek, The Simpsons Movie, and Spider-Man: Into the Spider-Verse.

-There wasn't a huge rationale behind the choices of these movies, these were the movies that came to mind when I thought "movies with distinct colors".

 # Problems with MY visualization
 I think the "1px" limit is to restraining, and doesn't allow for a careful examination of a movie.
 I think this 1 pixel width limit could be fixed by adding some interactivity (like zooming).